|

 It was unveiled by Martin Sheen.

-She visited the city of Zagreb and Croatia on several occasions, and
+visited the city of Zagreb and Croatia on

-and did not speak English.
-Surprisingly, they were able to communicate only
+Albanian and did not speak English.
+Surprisingly, they were able to

 Pucisca on the island of Brac